 You can also visit GetUsPPE.org, a coalition of physicians, scientists, engineers, technologists, and concerned citizens building the nation’s largest platform for grassroots PPE donations.
 You’ll find instructions on how to donate PPE, written by health-care workers themselves, which include specifications for items they need most as well as how to get those items to donation sites.
 The website is searchable by region and state.

 But don’t go overboard

-Scott Weese, DVM, DVSc, DACVIM, a member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, recommends that veterinary hospitals interested in donating PPE to human hospitals make sure they understand what their needs really are.
+Scott Weese, DVM, DVSc, DACVIM, a contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines, recommends that veterinary hospitals interested in donating PPE to human hospitals make sure they understand what their needs really are.